ikjordan/picozx81/README.md

 + Emulation runs at full speed of a 3.25MHz ZX81
 + Ability to save files
 + Ability to load a program without reset
-+ Ability to save ans load snapshots
++ Ability to save and load snapshots
 + Support for Hi-res and pseudo Hi-res graphics
 + Support for multiple DVI, VGA and LCD boards
 + Support for Chroma 80 and Chroma 81